Please choose a different web browser.

 Can I send multiple Mira actions or commands (to one or more applications) with one button press?

-The DuoPress Action type does support this functionality and it's currently being used for a couple of built-in profiles.
+The DuoPress Action type does support this functionality and it's currently being used for a number of built-in profiles.
 However, at this time Mira does not have a built-in “macro” editing UI to allow the customer to chain together multiple actions on a single button.
-A dedicated UI for this purpose will be featured in an upcoming release.

 Similar results can also be achieved by creating an AppleScript with the functions you want and then using the Open Item action or Launch Menu to activate that AppleScript.